vivekcode01/StreamIt/docs/guide/player.md

 ## Facade

-We prefer not to call it a wrapper, since it doesn't wrap HLS.js but operates alongside it as an additional way to interact with your video.
-Just create a new `HlsFacade` instance and pass it your existing `Hls` instance

-Start by consulting the HLS.js [docs](https://github.com/video-dev/hls.js/) first.
+Create a new `HlsFacade` instance and pass it your existing `Hls` instance Start by consulting the HLS.js [docs](https://github.com/video-dev/hls.js/) first.

 ::: code-group